 Having a living will means I do not want any treatment.

 If I have an unexpected illness or injury I will not receive treatment if I have a living will.

 If I designate a healthcare surrogate, I give up control over my medical decisions.

 I need a lawyer to do a living will.

 FALSE: There is no need to hire a lawyer to do a living will.
 There are four simple steps to follow:

 1. Obtain the living will.
-There are many free online sources for this, including our form or interactive tool.
+There are many free online sources for this, including our form.

 2. Sit down with your loved ones and discuss your wishes.

 3. Complete the simple paperwork.